 Lots of things can get in the way of your erections.
 Problems with your heart and circulatory system, with your brain and nerves, and with your hormones can give you ED.
-Psychological issues can cause it too, from performance anxiety, depression, to emotional issues in your relationship and possibly an addiction to porn.
-Medications, illegal drugs and alcohol can cause it.
-Because ED has so many causes, if you experience it you need to get to the bottom of it to make sure you don’t have a serious medical issue.
+Psychological issues can cause it too, from performance anxiety, to depression, to emotional issues in your relationship, and possibly an addiction to porn.
+Medications, illegal drugs, and alcohol can cause it.
+Because ED has so many causes, if you experience it, you need to get to the bottom of it to make sure you don’t have a serious medical issue.

 What can cause sudden erectile dysfunction?

 Erectile dysfunction which happens gradually is probably a sign your circulatory, nervous, or endocrine (hormone) systems are struggling.
 Sudden erectile dysfunction is more likely to be caused by psychological issues, or by medication or recreational drugs.
 Either way, you should see a doctor to make sure you don’t have any medical problems.

 What can morning wood tell me about erectile dysfunction?

 Erectile dysfunction (ED), is when a man can’t get or keep an erection that’s firm enough for sex.
 There are lots of reasons men can develop ED, and morning wood, or a lack of it, can be used to help us get an idea if the cause is physical or psychological;

 You have ED, but still get morning wood

 If you’ve experienced ED, but you do still get morning wood, it means your body is healthy enough to produce erections, so the problem likely isn’t physical, but in your mind.
 Psychological causes of ED can include performance anxiety, low self-esteem, body issues, depression, emotional issues in your relationship, and even addiction to pornography.